Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Bayesian parameter estimation studies on inspiral-dominated events

-We are now in a position to pursue parameter estimation studies of our eccentric approximants while employing data associated with pure inspiral events.
-This effort primarily aims to investigate the data analysis implications of \texttt{TaylorF2ecck} and compare them with parameter estimation results while using the \texttt{TaylorF2ecc} approximant, reported in Refs.~\cite{LNB, Favata2022}.
+We now pursue parameter-estimation studies of our eccentric approximants using data from inspiral-dominated events.
+This effort primarily investigates the data-analysis implications of \texttt{TaylorF2Ecck} and compares them with parameter-estimation results obtained using the \texttt{TaylorF2Ecc} approximant, as reported in Refs.~\cite{LNB, Favata2022}.
 Parameter estimation with the \texttt{TaylorF2Ecck} approximant poses significant computational challenges due to its complex harmonic structure and the prolonged duration of BNS signals.
-For instance, our Bayesian parameter estimation runs for GW170817 using \texttt{TaylorF2Ecck} took more than a week to complete, whereas the same analysis with the \texttt{TaylorF2Ecc} approximant required only half of the time.
-To mitigate this computational burden, we adopted the prior outlined in the Ref.~\cite{LNB}, which utilizes electromagnetic counterpart data for GW170817 to fix the sky localization and constrain the luminosity distance prior to a Gaussian distribution about 40.7 Mpc.
-However, this approach is not feasible for GW190425 event, which lacks an electromagnetic counterpart and has a lower network signal-to-noise ratio (SNR) of $\sim$13 compared to GW170817’s SNR of $\sim$33.
-This lower SNR complicates parameter constraints for GW190425, yet its inclusion in our study demonstrates that key findings from GW170817 extend to other BNS inspiral events.
+For instance, our Bayesian parameter estimation runs for GW170817 using \texttt{TaylorF2Ecck} took more than a week to complete, whereas the same analysis with the \texttt{TaylorF2Ecc} approximant required roughly half as much time.
+To mitigate this computational burden, we adopted the prior outlined in Ref.~\cite{LNB}, which uses electromagnetic counterpart data for GW170817 to fix the sky localization and constrain the luminosity distance prior to a Gaussian distribution centered on $40.7$~Mpc.
+However, this approach is not feasible for the GW190425 event, which lacks an electromagnetic counterpart and has a lower network ${\rm SNR} \approx 13$ compared to GW170817's ${\rm SNR} \approx 33$.
+This lower SNR complicates parameter constraints for GW190425, yet its inclusion in our study shows that key findings from GW170817 extend to other BNS inspiral events.

-While a detailed analysis of spin effects is beyond the scope of this paper, Fig.~\ref{fig:pe_gw170817_compare} in Appendix~\ref{sec:full_gw170817} offers a broader context.
-It compares posteriors from our 3PN-accurate \texttt{TaylorF2ecck} approximant with those from: (i) the standard full-\texttt{TaylorF2ecc} approximant (incorporating leading-order spin effects and 3.5PN circular contributions to its Fourier phase) using our parameter estimation results; (ii) the same full-\texttt{TaylorF2ecc} model analyzed by Lenon et al. 2020 (LNB)~\cite{LNB} with differing parameter estimation settings; and (iii) the fully circular \texttt{IMRPhenomPv2NRT} family, employed by the LVK consortium.
+While a detailed analysis of spin effects is beyond the scope of this work, Fig.~\ref{fig:pe_gw170817_compare} in Appendix~\ref{sec:full_gw170817} provides a broader context.
+Specifically, it compares posteriors derived from our 3PN-accurate \texttt{TaylorF2Ecck} approximant against those from the standard full \texttt{TaylorF2Ecc} model (which incorporates leading-order spin effects and 3.5PN circular contributions) using our own parameter-estimation setup.
+For external comparison, the figure also includes results from the same \texttt{TaylorF2Ecc} model analyzed by Lenon et al.~\cite{LNB} under different settings, as well as the quasi-circular \texttt{IMRPhenomPv2NRT} approximant employed by the LVK consortium.